rushdihijab/meet1/README.md

 	When the user views the event data visualization
 	Then a chart should be displayed showing the number of upcoming events in each city

-.Serverless Functions
+.Serverless Function
 To handle the integration with the Google Calendar API a serverless function could be triggered when a user searches for events in a specific city or requests to see event details.
 The serverless function could then fetch the relevant data from the Google Calendar API and return it to the user.
 When a user types a city into the search box, the serverless function could be triggered to fetch only events in that city and return them to the user.
 For offline data storage, a serverless function could store event data in a database when the user is online.
 This way, when the user goes offline, the app can still display cached event data without needing to fetch new data from the API.
 To handle errors that occur when the user is offline or when there is an error fetching data from the API, a serverless function could display an error message and allow the user to retry their action or try again later.
 Finally, a serverless function could be used to generate a chart showing the number of upcoming events in each city.